 A fun farm activity I look forward to is the u-pick flowers at Paulus Farm Market.
 The fields usually open in July and will remain open until a frost sets over the Valley.
-Let the staff know you are there to pick flowers, and for a nominal fee you will receive a bucket to fill to the brim and take home with you.
+(NOTE: This year, 2021, the fields were full of lush blooms a little bit early and opened at the end of June.)
+Let the staff know you are there to pick flowers and, for a nominal fee, you will receive a bucket to fill to the brim and take home with you.
 If you bring the bucket back next time you pick flowers, you'll receive a discount!
 You can bring your own pruning shears or rent a pair for a small fee.

 Make sure to wear sturdy shoes, as the flower fields are at the edge of the farm.
 On the way to the flowers, you will pass many friendly farm animals and the children's play area.
 The rows between flowers are uneven but mowed and easy to walk through.
 I like to go in the morning before it gets too hot, so expect to find some wet grass too.
 There are bugs and bees, so bring your bug spray and keep the bees in mind if anyone in your family is allergic.